Accidents happen, equipment breaks, weather changes, the unexpected: expect it!

 In reality, for the Yukon but also for White Pass and Haines Pass if you’re in BC, my advice is to go for the easiest and to call 911 Police dispatch at 867-667-5555 if you’re lost or for a missing person or to call Yukon Emergency Medical Service (Remote) Direct Number of EMS Whitehorse Dispatch 867-667-3333 if someone is injured.
 Because they will always redirect you to the most appropriate service if needed.

 What is the price of a rescue?
-For Yukoners, rescues in the Yukon or in White Pass and Haines Pass is free … but it’s a complicated situation, even if you ask to the authorities, answers are not very clear.
+For Yukoners, rescues in the Yukon or in White Pass and Haines Pass is free (Canadian bounds) … but it’s a complicated situation, even if you ask to the authorities, answers are not very clear.

 Remember that this remote part of BC is a complicated situation deal with authorities.
 If you need help there, you really need to be prepared.
 RCMP has limited resources, if they do not have clear information, they just send limited resources (limited response to one-way communication devices like PLBs or Satellite messenger).
 If you use a one-way communication device, you don’t know the response to your call.
 Your emergency contact shall call and back you up.
 If I’m in White Pass or haines Pass, I would prefer to call Whitehorse 911 dispatch than Atlin.
 If you try to call Atlin, your call will probably end in Prince George at the 911 dispatch … and guess what, you‘re lucky if the person knows where White Pass or Haines Pass is.